SaifRehman/tendermint/README.md

 ```
 $ shea <GCI>
 ```

-## TO be done
-Uploading to IBM Cloud as a Cloud Foundry App
+## App screenshots
 ![3](3.png)
 ![1](1.png)
 ![2](2.png)

+## TO be done
+Uploading to IBM Cloud as a Cloud Foundry App